alans-machine/rulebook/README.md

 rulebook
 ========

-A program that creates a rulebook from machine code
+A program that creates a rulebook from machine code.